ForestAdmin/lumber/README.md

 </p>

 Lumber is an opensource tool to generate an admin microservice.
-It serves a REST API hooked directly into your database (MySQL and Postgres for now).
+It serves a REST API hooked directly into your database (MySQL, Postgres and SQL Server for now).

 - [Install](#install)